otagobioinformaticsspringschool/wrangling-genomics-reannz/episodes/03-trimming.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-**This lesson has been adapted from the original [Data Carpentry - Wrangling Genomics](https://datacarpentry.org/wrangling-genomics/) to be run using the NeSI infrastructure as part of the Otago Bioinformatics Spring School instead of AWS.**
+**This lesson has been adapted from the original [Data Carpentry - Wrangling Genomics](https://datacarpentry.org/wrangling-genomics/) to be run using the the REANNZ HPC infrastructure as part of the Otago Bioinformatics Spring School instead of AWS.**

 ## Cleaning reads